Freight Shipping from San Diego to Miami

 How much does it cost to ship freight from San Diego to Miami?

-Full truckload (FTL) rates from San Diego, CA to Miami, FL currently range from $6,340-$7,815 for a standard dry van load over the 2,949-mile route.
+Full truckload (FTL) rates from San Diego, CA to Miami, FL currently range $6,340-$7,815 (roughly $2.17-$2.68 per mile over 2,949 miles).
 LTL shipments typically cost $1,822-$2,907 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Diego to Miami?